ydataai/ydata-profiling/docs/getting-started/concepts.md

 #Concepts

+!!! question "Text/corpus data - your input is needed!"

+    `ydata-profiling` team is considering the support of a new set of features for corpus data and we want to hear from you!
+We're particularly interested in understanding why you think these features would be useful, and your input will help us prioritize and refine this development.

+    👉 Upvote [add here link for the request form]

 ## Data Structures supported

 The profiling offers comprehensive insights into various types of data, including tabular, time-series text and image data.